alajmo/mani/docs/DOCUMENTATION.md

 #### Command

-Single or multiline command that uses the `shell` program to run in each project its filtered on.
+A single or multiline command that uses the `shell` program to run in each project it's filtered on.

 Single-line command:
 ```yaml